SimplePhotoGallery/core/gallery/README.md

 Every command also accepts `--telemetry 0` or `--telemetry 1` to temporarily override your global preference.

+For more information about what data is collected please visit the [telemetry page](https://simple.photo/telemetry).

 ## Python Version

 The old Python version of Simple Photo Gallery V1 is still available [here](https://github.com/haltakov/simple-photo-gallery), but is now deprecated.